katerinanavab/webdocs/docs/unit01/notes102.md

 - [Between HTML and CSS, which would you use for changing the font and background color of a button?](#html-and-css)
 - [What is the difference between HTML, CSS and JavaScript?](https://brytdesigns.com/html-css-javascript-whats-the-difference/)

-### Additional resources

-This section contains helpful links to related content.
-It isn't required, so consider it supplemental.

-- [FreeCodeCamp article](https://www.freecodecamp.org/news/html-css-and-javascript-explained-for-beginners/) goes into a little more depth than the assigned one.
-It covers things we'll be teaching explicitly in later lessons though, so don't worry about memorizing any of the details.

-- Save [DevDocs.io](https://devdocs.io) as a bookmark for future reference.
-It's a massive API documentation collection maintained by [FreeCodeCamp](https://freecodecamp.org).
-Read the 'Welcome' message for more information.

 ---
 ## Elements and Tags

-HTML (HyperText Markup Language) defines the structure and content of webpages.
-We use HTML elements to create all of the paragraphs, headings, lists, images, and links that make up a typical webpage.
-In this lesson, we will explore how HTML elements work.

-### Lesson overview

-This section contains a general overview of topics that you will learn in this lesson.

-- Explain what HTML tags are.
-- Explain what HTML elements are.

-### Elements and tags

 Almost all elements on an HTML page are just pieces of content wrapped in opening and closing HTML tags.

-Opening tags tell the browser that this is the start of an HTML element.
+**Opening tags** tell the browser that this is the start of an HTML element.
 They are comprised of a keyword enclosed in angle brackets `<>`.
 For example, an opening paragraph tag looks like this: `<p>`.

-Closing tags tell the browser where an element ends.
+**Closing tags** tell the browser where an element ends.
 They are almost the same as opening tags; the only difference is that they have a forward slash before the keyword.
 For example, a closing paragraph tag looks like this: `</p>`.

 A full paragraph element looks like this: